Filters

 Prepare for one hell of a journey as literary sensation R.F.
 Kuang (Babel, Yellowface) discusses her latest spellbinding novel, Katabasis.

+New event added: An additional session of R.F Kuang: Katabasis [Sunday] will be held on Sunday 10 May.
 R.F Kuang will also appear in the panel, Secret Histories: Tales of Dark Academia.

 Exit 8: Screening and Q&A with Genki Kawamura